Remember, no question is a stupid question.

 Q: Do you shoot in black and white?
 Color?
 Digital?
 Film?
 Canon?
 Nikon?

-A: Professionally, I shoot digital; I use a Canon 5D Markii and a couple of different Canon Professional Grade ("L" Series) Lenses (100mm, 24-70mm, 70-200mm).
+A: Professionally, I shoot digital; I use a Canon 5D Markii, a Canon 5DMarkiii, and a couple of different Canon Professional Grade ("L" Series) Lenses (100mm, 24-70mm, 70-200mm).
 I use on and off-camera flash and have a few more "toys" I'd love to talk to you about, if you're interested.

 Because I shoot digitally, I can provide you with color and/or black and white photos.
 If you have a preference, please let me know before your shoot/event.
 Otherwise, I provide a nice mix after your session/event.